Dipeshpal/Jarvis_AI/README.md

 Ans: Existing code.

 4. Credits-
-Ans: You will definetly get credit for your contribution.
+Ans: You will definitely get credit for your contribution.

 5. Note-
 Ans: Once you created your module, test it with different environment (windows / linux).
 Make sure the quality of code because your features will get added to the JarvisAI and publish as PyPi project.